zhcndoc/konva/content/docs/svelte/Cache.md

+---
 title: How to cache canvas shapes with Svelte
-layout: svelte_page
+sidebar_label: Cache
+hide_table_of_contents: true
+slug: Cache.html
 ---

 If you want to cache a node in a Svelte app, you need to have an access to Konva node and use `node.cache()` function.

 To get access to a node you can use the `handle` prop.
 See [Konva Node](/docs/svelte/Konva_Node.html) for more information.

-**Instruction: try to drag whole stage.
-Then try again with cached group.**
+**Instructions:** try to drag whole stage.
+Then try again with cached group.

 You should see much better performance.